pensjonatus/flash-fiction/blog/the-ideas-into-practice-club.md

 ---
-title: 'The Ideas Into Practice Club'
+title: The Ideas Into Practice Club
 date: '2012-09-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Classes were over, the teachers had gone to their own wing, leaving the boys to